maxdiluca/massimilianodiluca/content/home/experience.md

   description = """
  Responsibilities included:

-* Performing research on haptics, AR/VR, multisensory perception, temporal perception, computational modeling in Marc Ernst group and in Heinrich Bülthoff group
+* Conducted research on haptics, AR/VR, multisensory perception, temporal perception, and computational modelling in the groups of Marc Ernst and Heinrich Bülthoff
 * Mentoring PhD, MSc, and BSc students in psychology
 * Coordinating the work on European grants
 """